 The Rise of Asset Tokens in Switzerland

-The guidelines published by FINMA respond to the increasing number of initial coin offerings (ICOs) and the need to establish regulatory clarity.
-Asset tokens, one of the three categories identified by FINMA, represent assets such as real physical underlyings, companies, earnings streams, or entitlements to dividends or interest payments.
+FINMA’s guidelines address the growing ICOs and provide regulatory clarity.
+Asset tokens, one of three categories, represent physical assets, companies, earnings, or entitlements to dividends or interest.
 They bear similarities to traditional financial instruments such as equities, bonds, or derivatives.

 FINMA Classification: Asset Tokens

 Asset tokens possess unique characteristics that distinguish them from other token types.
 They provide token holders with rights or economic interests in an underlying asset.
 These tokens may offer ownership rights, profit-sharing mechanisms, or entitlements to future cash flows.
-The transferability and tradability of asset tokens are key factors that influence their regulatory treatment.
+The transferability as well as the tradability of asset tokens are key factors that influence their regulatory treatment.